GAMS-dev/gamspy/docs/user/ml/formulations.rst

 ==================

-GAMSPy provides several formulations to help you embed your neural network structures into your into your optimization model.
+GAMSPy provides several formulations to help you embed your neural network structures into your optimization model.
 We started with formulations for computer vision-related structures such as convolution and pooling operations.